VRwaltzLab/.github/profile/README.md

 6. Pay what you want Music with master files available.
 7. A Patronage and Support as a Service Revenue Model
 8. Co-op Cost and Pay Model once(if) money is involved.
 Work trading model before then.
+9. The Test-Driven-Development concept of intending to design tests and specifications first.

 ## Motivation
 The founder’s core motivation is to do some hard math research which facilitates the sharing of joy.
 I want to build some robots, and I want to write some high performance algorithms.